CAB-ADMIN/crossingallborders/src/content/volunteer.md

 updated: "2025-9-23"
 ---

-Selfless discipleship through Christian service is the engine that powers Crossing all Borders.
+Selfless discipleship through Christian service is the engine that powers Crossing ALL Borders Ministries.
 Come be a part of what God is doing!
 Come when you can, leave when you need to.

 Individual volunteers can serve during our [regular hours](/contact/#our-hours) and volunteer without an appointment.
 For groups of 10 or more, please call (910-890-7201) to schedule a time to come.